pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/architecture-overview.md

 ##### Cache

-`cache` is a single pod service for caching internal data used by `api` service.
+`cache` is a single pod service for caching internal data used by `server` service.
 Currently, this `cache` service is using the `redis` docker image.
 You can configure the control plane to use a fully-managed redis cache service instead of launching a cache pod in your cluster.

 ##### Ops